microsoft/sqlworkshops/sql2019lab/02_Security.md

 Follow these steps to classify certain columns in the WideWorldImporters database using SSMS and T-SQL.
 All scripts for this activity can be found in the **sql2019lab\02_Security\dataclassification** folder.

-**NOTE**: *SSMS 18.1 includes a bug where data classification through the tools has an issue if the database compatibility level is NOT 150.
+**NOTE**: *SSMS 18.1 has a bug where data classification through the tools has an issue if the database compatibility level is NOT 150.
 Therefore, this activity includes instructions to change the dbcompat of WideWorldImporters to 150 (and revert it back when done).
 SSMS 18.2 is scheduled to have this problem fixed and this lab will be modified when that is verified.*

 **STEP 1: Restore the WideWorldImporters backup.**